-- Timer2 and Timer3 Selection mode
+- · Timer2 and Timer3 Selection mode

-- Simple Output Compare Match mode
+- · Simple Output Compare Match mode

 - Dual Output Compare Match mode

-- · Simple PWM mode
+- Simple PWM mode

-- · Output Compare during Sleep and Idle modes
+- Output Compare during Sleep and Idle modes

 - Interrupt on Output Compare/PWM Event

-These operating modes are determined by setting the appropriate bits in the 16-bit OCxCON SFR (where x = 1,2,3,...,N).
-The dsPIC30F6010A and dsPIC30F6015 devices have eight compare channels.
+These operating modes are determined by setting the appropriate bits in the 16-bit OCxCON SFR (where x = 1, 2, 3, ..., N).
+The dsPIC30F4011/4012 devices have 4/2 compare channels, respectively.

-OCxRS and OCxR in Figure 13-1 represent the Dual Compare registers.
+OCxRS and OCxR in the figure represent the Dual Compare registers.
 In the Dual Compare mode, the OCxR register is used for the first compare and OCxRS is used for the second compare.